-Leaking connections can lead to engine problems or engine failure!
+ATTENTION Leaking connections can lead to engine problems or engine failure!
 Visual inspection of the whole engine for leaks.
 If leaks are visible, locate the cause and remedy the fault.

-Water pump Checking water pump for leaks If the leakage bore, located at the base of the ignition housing, is dripping oil, the oil seal on the water pump shaft may be defective and must be replaced.
-In the case of coolant drips at the leakage bore, the coolant mechanical seal must be replaced (inspect the quality of the coolant).

-If a coolant leak is suspected, the following steps must be taken:

-Step Procedure 1 Clean the engine.
+Water pump Checking water pump for leaks.
+If the leakage bore, located at the base of the ignition housing, is dripping oil (see step 4), the oil seal on the water pump shaft may be defective and must be replaced.
+In the case of coolant drips at the leakage bore (see step 4), the coolant mechanical seal must be replaced.
+NOTE The internal rotary seal has ceramic sealing surface which is lubricated by the cooling liquid.
+Therefore signs of dried coolant liquid (like discolouration,...) at the leakage bore is normal.
+If a coolant leak is suspected, the following steps must be taken: Procedure Step 1 Clean the engine.
 2 Operate the engine until the temperatures have stabilized for a period of 5 min. (engine oil temperature between 50 ° to 70 °C (122 °- 158 °F).
 3 Switch "OFF" ignition and secure engine against unintentional operation.
 Secure aircraft against unauthorized operation.
-4 For a period of 1 minute after the engine has been stopped, no coolant must drip down.
+For a period of 1 minute after the engine has been stopped, no liquid must 4 drip down.
 Coolant hoses Check coolant hoses and connections and fittings for leakage.
 Examine the surrounding area to see if there are any leaks!

-Hose clamps, kinksCheck all hoses, particularly in the area of the hose clamps and hose connections, for porosity, damage and kinks.
+Hose clamps, Check all hoses, particularly in the area of the hose clamps and hose connections, for porosity, damage and kinks.
 If damage is detected, replace hose immediately.